 Uncertainty relates primarily to how actual experience will differ from best estimate assumptions used to calculate technical provisions.
 The key areas where expert judgements have been used and therefore where there is a level of uncertainty in setting the assumptions relates to setting the lapse assumptions and expenses.
 Whilst historic lapse experience has been analysed in setting the assumptions there are various historic factors that may have impacted historic lapse experience, including economic environment and product design, that may not necessarily be repeated in the future.
 As mentioned above the breakdown between acquisition and maintenance expenses and the determination of the expenses applied at an individual policy level has also relied on the application of expert judgement.
-The assumptions are regularly monitored to ensure the assumptions are appropriate and the uncertainty is understood.
+The assumptions are regularly monitored to ensure they remain appropriate and to ensure that the areas of uncertainty are understood and appropriately reflected in the technical provisions.